damolinx/vscode-sorbetto/README.md

 - **Sorbet Status**: displays the current status of the Sorbet LSP, including a busy indicator.
 The **Output** action brings the **Sorbetto** Output pane into view for checking log entries.

 ## Sorbet Configuration
-The configuration component has been fully rewritten, and while at the surface it might look similar, the new design allows leveraging stock APIs and easily extending with new features.
-Adding new features to the internal component is extremely simple, allowing the settings set to grow and expose more of Sorbet's native functionality.
-With this, the concept of "configurations" is simplified to the basic `Stable`, `Custom`, and `Disabled` states, with *Beta* and *Experimental* as additional options.
-Likewise, a limited set of experimental features are available as settings like **Enable RBS support** or **Enable `require_ancestor` support**.
+The configuration component has been fully rewritten.
+While it may look similar on the surface, the new design leverages stock APIs and is easily extensible.
+Adding new features to the internal component is straightforward, allowing the settings set to grow and expose more of Sorbet's native functionality.

+The concept of "configurations" is simplified to the basic `Stable`, `Custom`, and `Disabled` states, with *Beta* and *Experimental* now being just additional flags.
+A limited set of experimental features are also available as settings, such as **Enable RBS support** and **Enable `require_ancestor` support**.

 ## Sorbet Snippets
 Sorbetto provides [snippets](https://code.visualstudio.com/docs/editing/userdefinedsnippets) for standard Sorbet constructs on top of the ones offered by Sorbet already.
 In particular, a whole set of `ruby` language snippets are now available via the **Snippet: Fill File with Snippet** and **Snippet: Insert Snippet** commands.